New Police Story

-New Police Story is a 2004 Hong Kong action film produced and directed by Benny Chan, and also produced by and starring Jackie Chan.
-The film was released in the Hong Kong on 24 September 2004.
-The film is a reboot of the Police Story series and is the fifth installment of the series.
+New Police Story is a 2004 Hong Kong action thriller film directed by Benny Chan.
+It stars Jackie Chan, Nicholas Tse, Charlie Yeung, Charlene Choi, and Daniel Wu.
+The film was released theatrically in Hong Kong on 24 September 2004.

+New Police Story is a reboot of the Police Story series and is the fifth installment of the series.
 New Police Story relies much more on drama and heavy action than its predecessors.
+A sequel to the film, titled New Police Story 2, is currently in development.

 Plot

 Five youths rob a bank with the intention of shooting police officers.
-Inspector Chan Kwok-wing and his squad chase the gang and the entire squad is wiped out, including Hong, the younger brother of Chan's girlfriend Ho Yee.
-Sole survivor Chan takes a year long leave to binge-drink until his new partner Frank Cheng tries to convince Chan to return and reopen the case.
+Chief Inspector Chan Kwok-wing and his squad chase the gang and the entire squad is wiped out, including Hong, the younger brother of Chan's girlfriend Ho Yee.
+Chan is the sole survivor of the incident and takes a year long leave from the force to binge-drink until his new partner Frank Cheng tries to convince him to return and reopen the case.

 Chan initially refuses, but changes his mind after apprehending two youths who robbed him while he was drunk.
-Chan's superior Chiu Chan, believing Chan's overconfidence was responsible for the disastrous raid, challenges them to solve the case before he does.
+Chan's colleague Chief Inspector Chiu Chan, believing Chan's overconfidence was responsible for the disastrous raid, challenges them to solve the case before he does.
 Frank reveals to Chan he is kin of a deceased squad member.
 Former colleague Sam Wong reveals a clue from the first robbery, a watch he snatched from a robber.
 Wong says one of the gang is a woman and that they like to play X-games.

 Chan and Frank are tailed by Chiu and the police at an upcoming X-Games event.
 Sam has been arrested to assist in the investigation.
 At the skyscraper rooftop event, Frank and Chan locate gang member Fire, while Sam and the police find the woman robber Sue.
 Fire fatally wounds Sam and escapes with Sue.
 Sam confesses he was blackmailed by the gang so they could ambush Chan's team.
 Chan and Frank chase Sue and Fire down the building on a tightrope.